maes-b/NodeMCU-Store/README.md

 ## 2 - Push firmware to your node MCU

-Just Compile and push firmware to your nodeMCU ship
+Just Compile and push firmware to your nodeMCU chip

 ## 3 - Connect relays and switches